Promo Policy Considerations

 - If you send me a promo, I will listen to it.
 If you send me a mail with press info but no promo, or asking me to take some action to get a promo, I won’t.

 - You can be sure I will listen to your music, but please do not expect personal feedback.
 I’m not a musician myself, and I’m certainly not a musician’s ‘coach’.
-I am not an ‘authority’ in any way, it’s just my 2c opinion.
-I have a personal taste, like anyone else.
+I am not an ‘authority’ in any way, it’s just my 2¢ opinion.

 - There is a lot of music that I thoroughly enjoy but still do not write about.
 Even if I like the music, that does not guarantee a review in itself.
 However: NOT writing about your music does not mean I don’t like it.